ravialdy/ravialdy.github.io/_posts/2023-10-31-paper-review-HLS.md

 2. **High-level latent variable ($$\mathbf{z}_{h}$$)**: Represents the weights for different modes.
 This is the output of a mode selection network that determines the probabilities associated with different lanes.

 The low-level latent variable helps the forecasting model define the mode distribution.
-This captures the variation within a mode – essentially the variety of possible trajectories given that a vehicle has chosen a particular lane.
+This captures the variation within a mode, essentially the variety of possible trajectories given that a vehicle has chosen a particular lane.
 The high-level latent variable models the weights of the modes, deciding which trajectories are more likely than others based on the current situation.

 The C-VAE framework is applied, making the model generate realistic trajectories based on the provided past data and scene context by optimizing a modified ELBO.
-This is done by training the model to reconstruct the future trajectories ($$ \mathbf{Y}_i $$) from the latent variables, while also ensuring that the latent variables are regularized to follow a prior distribution.
+This is done by training the model to reconstruct the future trajectories $$ \mathbf{Y}_i $$ from the latent variables, while also ensuring that the latent variables are regularized to follow a prior distribution.
 Here is the mathematical equation of that new objective function :

 $$
 \begin{aligned}